Broad Front for Democracy

-The Broad Front for Democracy (Frente Amplio por la Democracia) was a Panamanian political party originally founded in 2013.
+The Broad Front for Democracy (Spanish: Frente Amplio por la Democracia) is a Panamanian political party originally founded in 2013.

 At the 2014 Panamanian general election, the candidate's party was Genaro López for the Presidency.
 At the legislative election, the party had 1.0% votes and no seats.

-The party dissolved in 2014, was re-founded in 2018 and returned dissolved in 2019.
+The party dissolved in 2014, was re-founded in 2018 and dissolved again in 2019.

+The party attempted to reconstitute a third time starting in 2020–2021, gathering signatures over several years.
+On 24 August 2025, it held a national convention formally re-establishing itself as a party, electing economist and 2024 independent presidential candidate Maribel Gordón as its president.
+On 17 October 2025, Panama's Electoral Tribunal issued Resolution No. 11, officially recognizing the FAD as a legally constituted political party. with the goal of contesting the 2029 general election.